AstroPathJHU/AstroPathPipeline/astropath/scans/docs/DirectoryOrganization.md

 7.	```dbload```
     - Location of the files used for the database upload
 8.	```tmp_inform_data```
-    - Location of the inform data output and inform algorithms used. **Additional information on this folder is provided in the hpf processing documentation.**
+    - Location of the inform data output and inform algorithms used.
+Additional information on this folder is provided [here](../../hpfs/mergeloop#592-important-definitions)
 9.	```reject```
     - Location of the rejected slides